nexconnectio/pynnex/docs/examples.md

 - **stock_monitor_console.py** and **stock_monitor_ui.py**: Realistic, more complex examples that integrate multiple components, async processing, alerts, and UI/CLI interfaces.
 - **stock_core.py**: Core domain logic extracted for reuse in different UIs, demonstrating best practices in modular design.

-Use these examples in sequence to progressively gain expertise in PynneX's capabilities.
+Use these examples in sequence to progressively gain expertise in Pynnex's capabilities.